Ross Cockrell: Pre-draft

-Entering the 2014 NFL Draft, many analysts and scouts had Cockrell projected as a third or fourth round draft choice.
+Entering the 2014 NFL draft, many analysts and scouts had Cockrell projected as a third or fourth round draft choice.
 He was described as agile, consistent, aware, with good anticipation and a good feel for the game.
 The main issues that worried scouts were physical attributes like having small hands, a skinny lower body, thin frame, short arms, and his lack of strength during press coverage and taking on blocks.
-He attended the NFL combine in Indianapolis and was able to perform all the drills well.
+He attended the NFL Combine in Indianapolis and was able to perform all the drills well.
 Although he had a good showing at the combine, Cockrell decided to participate in all the events during Duke's Pro Day.
-He was able to improve on all of his combine numbers, including a sub-4.40 in the 40-yard dash, 12 bench presses of 225 lbs, and a 39-inch vertical.
+He was able to improve on all of his combine numbers, including a sub-4.40 in the 40-yard dash, 12 bench presses of 225 lbs, and a 39-inch vertical jump.